COPACS

 Speaking Up

-Sometimes our children face difficult problems or situations at school which they are unable to cope.
+Sometimes our children face difficult problems or situations at school with which they are unable to cope.
 It could be a problem with a teacher, bullying, or a rule that seems unfair.

 Steps to follow if you have a concern: